Lee Eung-bok: Continued success

 Due to the scope of the project, including overseas filming, Lee enlisted directors Kang Myeong-chan and Kim Dong-sik for assistance, the latter having experience as a coordinator during the Korean filming of the movie Avengers.
 On September 28, 2015, the entire cast and crew, including the four main leads and supporting actors Kang Shin-il and Onew, embarked on a trip to Greece.
 It was reported that the majority of the filming took place in Zakynthos, Arachova, Lemnos, and Navagio.
 Filming locations for the fictional war-torn region set in a remote part of the Balkan Peninsula to avoid diplomatic issues with Iraq.
 While in South Korea, the Mowuru Company base camp was situated at the depleted Taebaek Hanbo Coal Mine, and earthquake scenes were filmed at the Samtan Art Mine.
 Other locations included the Camp Greaves DMZ Experience Centre, which was formerly a US Army base camp during the Korean War and Seoul St. Mary's Hospital for the Haesung Hospital scenes.

-The 16-episode series aired on KBS2 from February 24 to April 14, 2016, and was followed by three special episodes from April 20 to April 22, 2016.
+The 16-episode series aired on KBS2 from February 24 to April 14, 2016, and was followed by three special episodes from April 20 to 22, 2016.
 These special episodes featured highlights and memorable scenes from the series, provided insights into the drama's production process, featured behind-the-scenes footage, included commentaries from the cast members, and concluded with a final epilogue.
 The drama was a major success in South Korea, achieving a peak audience share of 38.8% and winning multiple awards, including the prestigious Grand Prize in television at the 52nd Baeksang Arts Awards.
 It was also recognized as the Most Popular Show of the year by the Korea Broadcasting Advertising Corporation.
 In March 2017, at the 29th Korea PD Awards, it received the Best TV Drama Award.